l50/unm_ismart_presentation/3_vulnerable_targets.md

 This resulted in one javascript file being singled out, `main-es2018.js`.

-We can look closer by clicking the name of the file in the left-hand menu and then clicking `{}` for pretty print.
+We can look more closely by clicking the name of the file in the left-hand menu and then clicking `{}` for pretty print.
 Alternatively, you can also click the **Pretty-print** button when prompted to achieve the same thing:

 ![](images/pp.png)